devversion/ng-trello/docs/step-2.md

 </mat-sidenav-container>
 ```

-Once we've set up the template for the new component, we can also add some custom styles in favor of making
+Once we've set up the template for the new component, we can also add some custom styles in order
-our app look better.
+to make our app look better.

 `src/app/drawer/drawer.component.scss`
 ```scss